intelligent-soft-robots/o80/paper/paper.md

 # Examples of usage

-## integration with SL
+## Integration with SL

 An instance of o80 backend has been integrated into the SL realtime library [@sl] used for the control of the Apollo manipulator [@apollo].
 This allows scientists to program robot behavior using a simple Python interface running at a low non-realtime frequency that synchronizes with the realtime higher frequency c++ control loop of the robot.
-This interface was used for example for the experiment described in this paper [@icsds].
+This interface was used for example for the experiments described in this paper [@icsds].

 ## HYSR training